nearform/udaru/README.md

 npm run pg:load-test-data
 ```

-###pgAdmin database access
+### pgAdmin database access

-As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.
+As the Postgresql docker container has its 5432 port forwarded on the local machine the database
+can be accessed with pgAdmin.

-To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
+To access the database using the pgAdmin you have to fill in also the container IP beside the
+database names and access credentials.
 The container IP can be seen with `docker ps`.

 ### Migrations

 For testing and documentation purposes we have db migrations.

-We use [`postgrator`](https://github.com/rickbergfalk/postgrator) and you can find the sql files in the [`database/migrations`](/database/migrations) folder.
+We use [`postgrator`][postgrator] and you can find the sql files in the [`database/migrations`](/database/migrations) folder.

 To run the migrations you just need to execute